Last Updated on by mitchrezman

 She was to be done clearing the small single family home by Monday, and had rehomed 2 of 3 dogs but the tiel needed a forever home.

 Someone was coming for the third dog on Saturday.

-The bird was 3 miles away in our home town of Lowell, IN.
+The bird was 3 miles away in our home town of Lowell, Indiana.

-I grabbed 1 of our 2 last remaining stainless travel cages and a big birdie (baby) blanket.
+I grabbed 1 of our stainless travel cages and a big birdie (baby) blanket.

 After working through the whole wrong address thing I saw Wanda waiting at the end of the driveway in front of the yellow sided house, which was dark.